How to Really Help Someone After a Natural Disaster

-Our country has recently been devastated by one natural disaster after another, including hurricanes, floods, wildfires and major earthquakes just to the south of us in Mexico.
+As incidents of extreme weather increase, our country has been devastated by one natural disaster after another.
 Thousands of people have lost property.
 Some have lost loved ones.
 Others have lost their jobs.

-People from coast to coast have generously donated money and supplies to those affected.
-Such efforts will be ongoing, as survivors gradually try to rebuild, re-organize and put the pieces of their lives back together.
+People from coast to coast will likely generously donate money and supplies to those affected as survivors gradually try to rebuild, re-organize and put the pieces of their lives back together.

 At the same time, there is a deeper experience that goes beyond the physical and material needs.
 All of those affected by the natural disasters are grieving, and that grief will not be over in a day, a month or even years to come.